370: No Such Thing As George Clooney In A Blackcurrant Suit

 I've seen some celebrity graffiti, which is very exciting.
 I saw something that Lord Byron wrote.

 Really?
-There's a place in Greece called the Temple of Poseidon, and he carved his name, really big and florid,
+There's a place in Greece called the Temple of Poseidon, and he carved his name, really big big and florid,

 If Byron does it, it's kind of okay, isn't it?
-I bet the council got really pissed off with all the other people who did it.
-But when Byron did it.
+I bet the council got really pissed off with all the other people who did it when Byron.
+Yeah, he's like the Banksy of the 19th century.

 You're right.
-You're right.
+Yeah.

 That Banksy, he did a load of graffiti just in Waterloo, in that tunnel in Waterloo.
 I don't know if you remember.